marchdev-tk/mdcharts/doc/line.chart.md

 * ### There are 2 general types of the `LineChart`:

   * **`Periodical` grid type (only `monthly` available for now):**

-    Periodical means that if there's not enough data to draw full chart (there's gaps between dates) chart will automatically fulfill lacking data based on `LineChartDataType`.
+    Periodical means that if there's not enough data to draw full chart (there's gaps between dates) chart will automatically fulfill lacking data.

-      * For `LineChartDataType.bidirectional` data type lacking data will be set to `0`.
-      * For `LineChartDataType.unidirectional` data type lacking data will calculated from previous values so, that charts will be looking like ascending (e.g. Progress) or descending (e.g. Burndown) chart.

   * **`Undefined` grid type:**
     Undefined means that the chart will be drawned using only provided data.

-    Note that `LineChartDataType` is omitted with this type of grid.

 * ### Max Value